 Bow Goods Yard East, just off Marshgate Lane, is the only safeguarded rail freight terminal in central east London.
 It is identified as a ‘Strategic Industrial Location’ (SIL) in the London Plan, protected because of its importance in supplying materials by train for London’s infrastructure.

 Each train of aggregates – the main ingredient in concrete – keeps up to 76 lorries off the road, so delivering materials by rail means a much lower carbon footprint with vehicle movements massively reduced.
 Locating a concrete plant at a rail depot is the best way to keep lorry miles to an absolute minimum.

 • Significant reduction in traffic with a voluntary cap on lorry movements

 • Restricted operating hours for lorry movements (currently there are none)

-• Significant reduction in the area of land used for freight (compared to current activities)
+• Massive reduction in the area of land used for materials

 • Increased perimeter screening with tree-planting, landscaping walls and fencing

-• Installation of covered storage bays and controls to help maintain air quality
+• Installation of covered storage bays and tight controls on air quality

 • Land released from freight use for redevelopment through ‘masterplan’ process

-The site is currently used to import a significant proportion of London’s demand for aggregates from elsewhere in the UK.
+The site is already used to import a significant proportion of London’s total demand for aggregates from elsewhere in the UK.
 These materials are being used in regeneration across East London.
 Current activities take place under ‘permitted development’ rights so no specific planning consent is required.
-Without a proposal like this one, the site would continue to operate the way it does today.
+Without our proposal for a concrete plant, the site would probably continue to operate the way it does today.

-These proposals will be subject to comprehensive impact assessments, public consultation, planning permission and associated permits.
+Our proposals are subject to comprehensive environmental assessments, ongoing public consultation, planning permission and associated permits.